Awot83/Gamebuino-TREX-QUEST/README.md

 - The tanks speedup at each level
 - Add a game over screen at the end, with the score

+i have updated T-REX QUEST with :
+- differential scrolling,
+- cars,
+- background city,
+- no transparency.  :)
+- and changed some others things

 ![](https://github.com/Awot83/Gamebuino-TREX-QUEST/blob/master/TREX_QUEST_sc4.png?raw=true)